 Agricultural activities face significant risks, with climatic risks being the most critical due to their unpredictability and inevitability.
 The Agricultural sector is progressively threatened by the adversative impacts of climate change, including rising temperatures, erratic rainfall patterns, prolonged droughts, and the occurrence of extreme weather events, (Wikipedia, 2021).
-However, this challenges not only reduce cocoa yields but also worsen the socioeconomic vulnerability of farming communities relying on this cash crop.
-Although numerous climate change adaptation strategies have been introduced to mitigate these impacts yet their adoption by cocoa farmers remains limited.
-Yengoh (2010) highlighted soil conservation techniques, such as planting shade trees, mulching, and contour farming, as adaption strategies used my farmers in preventing soil erosion and retaining moisture, making farms more resilient to extreme climate conditions.
+However, this challengesclimate change do not only reduce cocoa yields but also worsen the socioeconomic vulnerability of farming communities relying on this cash crop.
+Although numerous climate change adaptation strategies have been introduced to farmers for mitigate mitigation of these impacts climate change, yet thetheir adoption of these adaptation strategies by cocoa farmers remains lowlimited.

+Yengoh (2010) highlighted soil conservation techniques, such as planting shade trees, mulching, and contour farming, as adaption strategies used my-by-farmers in preventing soil erosion, and retaining moisture and- making farms more resilient to extreme climate conditions.
 Factors such as limited access to information, inadequate financial resources, weak institutional support, and socio-cultural barriers hinder the effective uptake of these strategies (Nguyen, Beukes, Huber, & Rohrer, 2017).
 However, Cross River State lacks comprehensive data on the specific constraints faced by cocoa farmers which complicates the efforts to design and implement sustainable solutions tailored to their needs.

-Given the significance of cocoa farming to the economy of Cross River State and the livelihoods of its people, it is imperative to analyze the adaptation strategies currently employed by cocoa farmers and identify the key constraints limiting their adoption.
+Given the significance of cocoa farming to the economy of Cross River State and the livelihoods of its people, it is imperative to analyze the adaptation strategies currently employed by cocoa farmers and to identify the key constraints limiting their_the_adoption_of_adapatation_strategies_used_by_cocoa_farmers in Cross_River_state.
 Addressing these challenges is essential for enhancing the resilience of cocoa farmers to climate change, safeguarding their productivity, and ensuring the long-term sustainability of the cocoa industry in the region.